-“How do we as trainers develop blended learning models, that give us a road map to meet required learning outcomes and manage the smart devices that invade our training rooms?”
+“How should trainers develop blended learning models, that give us a road map to meet required learning outcomes and manage the smart devices that invade our training rooms?”

 This question about blended learning models resonated strongly with the audience at this year’s Australian Institute of Training and Development (AITD) conference).